mr4tt/zotbot/README.md

 # news
 - [How Kamala Harris got her Chinese name, what it might do for her this election](https://www.scmp.com/week-asia/people/article/3098517/whats-name-kamala-harris-maybe-edge-some-asian-american-voters) - The Democratic nominee for vice-president is one of the few US politicians not of Chinese heritage to have a Chinese name that she chose for herself.

+- [Sins of the Father](http://magazine.atavist.com/sins-of-the-father-san-francisco-vaccines-murder-suicide/) - When Lesley Hu wanted to vaccinate her young son, her conspiracy-obsessed ex-husband went to unimaginable lengths to stop her.

 - [The Real Story of Stuxnet - IEEE Spectrum](https://spectrum.ieee.org/the-real-story-of-stuxnet) - How Kaspersky Lab tracked down the malware that stymied Iran’s nuclear-fuel enrichment program

 - [My Family’s Slave](https://www.theatlantic.com/magazine/archive/2017/06/lolas-story/524490/) - She lived with us for 56 years.
 She raised me and my siblings without pay.
 I was 11, a typical American kid, before I realized who she was.